 and St George (CMG) by King George V in his 1928 birthday honours.
 This

-seems very remote from Northwich but his father's family came from
+seems very remote from Northwich in Cheshire where his son was born but his father's family came from

-Ireland and he was born near Liverpool, not that far from Northwich.
+Ireland and Cecil Holmes was born near Liverpool.

 He was 13 when he joined the Royal Navy in 1919 and by 1929 was a Lieutenant.
 At his own request he was sent to Japan to study the language from 1933-6.
 His family tree